LuChenyang3842/Internet-technology-teaching-material/README.md

 ## Update information
 **------Update 24th Oct----------- <br>**

-I made an minor update to week6 page9, The hamming distance for standard 32 bits CRC is 4, please refer to week3, page 24.
+I made an minor update to week6 page9, The hamming distance for standard 32 bits CRC is 4, please refer to week3, page 24.<br>
+Agian, thanks for coming to my workshops! <br>
+If you find any mistake in my slides, please don't be hesitate to send an email to me, I would be really appreciate.

 **------Update 5th Sep----------- <br>**
 **There are some minor updates to workshop6 page7 and page13** <br>